dohomi/storyblok-generate-ts/README.md

 ### CHANGELOG

-1.0.0 initial version
+* 1.0.0 initial version
-1.0.1 Added support for datetime and improved multilink 1.1.0 CLI support
+* 1.0.1 Added support for datetime and improved multilink
+* 1.1.0 CLI support, for use check 1 c)